pion/website/content/en/blog/automatic-renomination.md

 Connections between two peers in WebRTC are established by exchanging **candidates** between the two peers in a signaling phase.
-These candidates can be host, mDNS, server reflexive, peer reflexive, or relay candidates.
+These candidates can be host, server reflexive, peer reflexive, or relay candidates.
 The details of the various types of candidates are better explained in [WebRTC for the Curious](https://webrtcforthecurious.com/docs/03-connecting/#candidate-gathering), but the relevant detail is that for each candidate, both peers open up